Arjun2812/Wordpress/README.md

 # Wordpress
-This file sows the steps to download and install wordpress and the process of creating our first website
+This file shows the steps to download and install wordpress and the process of creating our first website